-No doubt that Cairns is high on your list of destinations to visit around Australia.
-But there are a handful of things that you need to know before you get to this part of Far North Queensland.
+I have absolutely no doubt that Cairns is high on your list of destinations to visit around Australia.

-Here I’ve compiled some best advice and tips that I’ve picked up during my time in Cairns that will help you in your planning and when you first get there.
+That said, there are a handful of things that you need to know before you get to this part of Queensland.
+And in this post, I’ve compiled all of my best advice and tips from my time visiting Cairns that will help you in your planning and when you first get there.

 No matter your budget or what you happen to be looking for accommodation wise, Cairns will have you covered.

-Very much a tourist city, Cairns caters over 3 million visitors each year with a huge range of options from simple backpacker hostels all the way to luxury resorts all within a stone’s throw of the water.
+Very much a tourist city, Cairns caters to over 3 million visitors each year with a huge range of options from simple backpacker hostels all the way to luxury resorts, all within a stone’s throw of the water.

 Within the city of Cairns, the southern end of The Esplanade is where you’ll find the biggest concentration of accommodation options.
-It’s also a good place to base yourself if you would like to be centrally located to the attractions and restaurants.
+It’s also a good place to base yourself if you would like to be centrally located to the key attractions and restaurants.

-To help your travel budget stretch a bit further but also remain within easy walking distance of everything, you’ll find a variety of cheaper options if you stay a little further along The Esplanade.
+For those looking to stretch your travel budget a bit further, but still remain within easy walking distance of everything, you’ll find a variety of cheaper options if you stay a little further along The Esplanade.

-Cairns Rainbow Resort is a good hotel-style option just a couple of minutes walk away from everything, but if you are planning on staying longer than a few days, or with a group of people, then I would suggest the City Plaza Apartments to give yourself the added convenience of having your own kitchen etc.
+I can recommend the Cairns Rainbow Resort as a good hotel-style option just a couple of minutes walk away from everything.
+However, if you are planning on staying longer than a few days, or with a group of people, then I would suggest the City Plaza Apartments to give yourself the added convenience of having your own kitchen etc.

 Cairns Airport is really close to the city.
 I mean like really, really close.